Blocking of 2D bistable reaction-diffusion fronts by obstacles: Introduction

 The studies \cite{bbc16} and \cite{thesebouhours} prove passage or not passage depending on geometric conditions.
 However they do not give precise values for the widths of the waveguide leading to blocking for a given nonlinearity.
 Therefore, the objective of the present study is to derive quantitative thresholds for front propagation in heterogeneous geometries.
 We address the following questions: \\ (i) What are the critical widths leading to blocking? \\ (ii) How do more complex obstacles affect propagation?\\ (iii) Can front blocking be predicted by a reduced analytical model ? \\ Using an approximate analysis based on the 1D front solution, we obtained an analytical model describing the blocking of the front in the junction between two waveguides of different widths $(w_1,w_2)$ or a waveguide connected to a cone of angle $\theta$.
 This model involves the integral of the reaction term over the front.
-Using it, we can derive explicit values of the widths $(w_1,w_2)$ or $(w_1,\theta)$ causing blocking; this value also depends on the parameter $a$ of the bistable nonlinearity. \\ The article is organized as follows: section II presents the model and the numerical method, section III introduces an analysis where we approximate the solution to obtain reduced models.
-These models are compared to numerical results in section IV.
-There we also describe two parallel waveguides connected to a cavity, as well as a checkerboard geometry.
+Using it, we can derive explicit values of the widths $(w_1,w_2)$ or $(w_1,\theta)$ causing blocking; this value also depends on the parameter $a$ of the bistable nonlinearity. \\ The article is organized as follows.
+Section II presents the model, the numerical method and numerical results showing that a straight waveguide connected to a cone can lead to front blocking.
+These numerical results are in good agreement with the analysis detailed in section III.
+Section IV studies two parallel waveguides connected to a cavity, as well as a checkerboard geometry.
 Conclusions are drawn in section V.